dart-lang/test/README.md

 file.
 If you don't pass any paths, it will run all the test files in your `test/` directory, making it easy to test your entire application at once.

+You can select specific tests cases to run by name using `pub run test -n "test name"`.
+The string is interpreted as a regular expression, and only tests whose description (including any group descriptions) match that regular expression will be run.
+You can also use the `-N` flag to run tests whose names contain a plain-text string.

 By default, tests are run in the Dart VM, but you can run them in the browser as well by passing `pub run test -p chrome path/to/test.dart`. `test` will take care of starting the browser and loading the tests, and all the results will be